 Make Them Rot: The book series has random people manifesting powerful magical powers.
 On rare occasions one of these powers is Negramancy, the power to accelerate entropy.
 When it is used, objects crumble to dust in seconds and living things start to rot and decay.
 The power is casually called Witchcraft or Black Magic and its use is prohibited under the penalty of death.

-Might Makes Right: The main difference between SOC and the Selfers.
+Might Makes Right: The only difference between SOC and the Selfers.
 The SOC has mind-stablizing drugs, state-of-the-art weapons, and most importantly, the US Armed Forces' tried-and-true methods of turning teenage dropouts into skilled killers.
 "Skill Beats Will."